-We’ve listed the most common summer veggies here along with instructions for preparation and approximate cooking times.
+We’ve listed the most common summer vegetables here along with instructions for how to roast them and their approximate cooking times.
 You can season these vegetables with salt and pepper alone, or use our suggested additions to fancy things up a little.

 All of these veggies should be roasted on rimmed baking sheets.
 We like to coat them with non-stick cooking spray or olive oil from a mister too because sometimes vegetables have a tendency to stick even after being tossed in olive oil.
 Most additions can be added either before or after the vegetables are done roasting, although garlic is usually best when added before, while tapenades, basil, cilantro, parsley and marinara sauce are best added after.

 Start by: Trimming ends, cutting into thick slices and tossing with olive oil, salt, and pepper.

 Cook at: 400 degrees for 25 minutes, stirring halfway through cooking time.

 Try adding: Pesto and pine nuts, fresh herbs, garlic, balsamic vinegar, sun-dried tomato tapenade.

 Start by: Cutting into 1-inch pieces and tossing with olive oil, salt, and pepper.

 Cook at: 375 degrees for 30 minutes, stirring halfway through cooking time.

 Try adding: A few pinches of brown sugar, garlic, capers, kalamata olives, fresh herbs (especially basil), balsamic vinegar.
 You can puree tomatoes to make roasted tomato sauce too.